Blueberry Pumpkin Baked French Toast is a healthy breakfast recipe my kids and I go ga-ga over.

-- Just before baking, sprinkle berries (and optional crumble topping) on top.
+- Just before baking, sprinkle blueberries (and optional crumble topping) on top.

-Let thaw in the fridge overnight.
-Bake as directed.
+Prepare From Frozen: Let thaw in the fridge overnight.
+Bake uncovered as directed.
 You may have to cook it longer if partially frozen.
 Cover with foil if it starts to get too brown.